 cnrm-lease-expirationis in the past.

 When a Config Connector instance obtains a lease on a resource, the expiration time is set to 40 minutes in the future.
-The same instance of Config Connector retains management as long as the resource is in the Namespace.
+The same instance of Config Connector retains management as long as the resource is in the namespace.
 Config Connector extends the expiration time by 40 minutes when less than 20 minutes remain.

 If Config Connector is unable to obtain a lease on a given resource, the output

-on the resource will list a Status of
+on the resource lists a Status of